hayatoito/google-step-tsp/README.md

 I will make my best effort to answer your questions via:

--   [GitHub Issues] for this class.
+-   [GitHub Issues] for this class, or GitHub Issues on team's repository
+-   Slack channel
 -   Office hours

 I will review your code and give you a comment as much as possible, if all of the following conditions are satisfied:

 -   Your code is hosted on GitHub.
 I will use GitHub's code review system.

 -   Your code is consistency well formatted.
-I don't see code which is not well formatted.
-That is one of pre-requirement to get your code be reviewed, in general.
 Please make sure to use appropriate code formatter, if you are not in confident.

 -   Your code is written in one of the followings: C++, Rust, Scala, Python3, Python2, Java, C, JavaScript, Haskell, OCaml, and Lisp.
     I can't promise to review your code if the code is written in other programming languages.

 Please feel free to [mention](https://github.com/blog/821) **@hayatoito** at GitHub anytime if you need my help.
-I will get notified.
+I will get notified if you mention me.
 I will make my best effort to give a comment on your code.

 I will not comment much about your approach itself.
 I will comment mainly about the quality of your code, in terms of readability and efficiency (time and space).